Lutetium-Vanadium/Music/README.md

 # Music

-A music player written in electron
+A music app written in electron.

 The `dev` variable in the `./src/main.ts` controls whether the app will be displayed directly from the html file or whether it shows the `localhost:1234` webpage.